IntelliJ IDEA 2024.3 Help

 Helm imported data

-You can also use gutter icons for navigating between label definitions and label selectors, and between overridden and overriding values.
+You can also use gutter icons to navigate between label definitions and label selectors, and between overridden and overriding values.

 Create a new Helm chart